 To ensure the continued reliability of water supplies for our member agencies and their customers, Metropolitan embarked on the development of a Climate Adaptation Master Plan for Water (CAMP4W), a comprehensive set of policy directives and decision-making tools to ensure the Board of Directors is equipped to consider climate risks to water supplies, water quality, infrastructure, operations, workforce, public health, and financial sustainability in its deliberations and investment decisions.
-CAMP4W provides a roadmap to guide future investments and decision-making as we confront our new climate reality in the years and decades ahead.
+It provides a roadmap to guide future investments and decision-making as we confront our new climate reality in the years and decades ahead.

 CAMP4W comprises multiple components which together form a living master planning program.
-This item presents staff's recommendation for the CAMP4W Five-Year Implementation Strategy, which both culminates the initial planning phase and sets forth a critical path towards implementing and institutionalizing climate adaptation at Metropolitan over the next five years.
+This item presents the first several sections of the Draft CAMP4W Implementation Strategy, which both culminates the initial planning phase and sets forth a critical path towards implementing and institutionalizing climate adaptation at Metropolitan over the next five years.
+Staff will seek board approval of the Implementation Strategy in April 2025.
 Approval of the Implementation Strategy would direct staff to analyze planned programs and projects based on specific criteria that ensure consideration of climate change impacts and climate vulnerabilities throughout Metropolitan activities and to systematically institutionalize climate adaptation practices and policies to: